 St. Patrick’s Day is celebrated every year on March 17, the anniversary of St. Patrick’s death in the fifth century.
 St. Patrick’s Day was on Thursday, March 17, 2022.

 The Lenten restrictions on eating and drinking alcohol are lifted daily.
 Consequently, drinking alcohol – particularly Irish whiskey, beer, and cider – is integral to the celebrations.
 The St. Patrick’s Day custom of “drowning the shamrock” or “wetting the shamrock” is historically popular.
-It is traditional to put a shamrock into the bottom of a cup, which is then filled with whiskey, beer, or cider at the end of the celebrations – especially in Ireland.
+It is traditional to put a shamrock into the bottom of a cup filled with whiskey, beer, or cider at the end of the celebrations – the best way to celebrate, especially in Ireland.

 It doesn’t matter if you’re Irish; everyone can enjoy the fun St. Patrick’s Day events.
+It’s the perfect opportunity to dress in green and have fun.
 Most people wearing “Kiss Me, I’m Irish” shirts aren’t Irish, after all!
 Aside from parades, traditional Irish music performances and dancing events is the norm.
 Even though you can drink green beer or green cocktails all day, a pint of Guinness is a good idea, given it’s Irish.
 Or, if you want to celebrate at church in Ireland, wear your Sunday best; Sunday is still recognized as a holy day in Ireland.

 Green is the theme because of the shamrock tradition: shamrock-shaped cookies, green cupcakes, green beer, or Irish car bomb shots.
 And people dress in green and decorate events in green!
 If you don’t drink, you can join the Sober St. Patrick’s Day movement and participate in one of the many events thrown around the country that aim to celebrate Irish culture and St. Patrick’s legacy.
 It does not have to be a drink fest to celebrate.